 "I learn so much when I come here and I've been doing this for years," she said.
 "There's always something that I didn't know.
 And then there's [the issue of] awareness.
 People need to know.
 And you can't be aware of the new [drug] trends unless you know what the new trends are."

 "Every time I see something" regarding drugs "that I didn't know, I just sit amazed," Petillo continued.
 "And I think that's the issue.
 If you don't come to these programs you don't realize the danger that your children are in.
 There's just too much out there that people are not aware of."

 Bond, who attended the meeting with her husband, Rob, agreed.

 "It's just pathetic that people don't come," said Bond, who also said she didn't know if the meeting was well advertised.
 "I don't understand why people don't come."

 Rob Bond said it often takes tragedies to motivate some people.

 "That's when you get the big crowd," he said.
 "When a kid gets killed or seriously injured from something.
 Then parents get all irate and show up."

 Despite the low attendance, Carlson and Thompson finished the entire presentation.
-The pair also spoke to Hopatcong high school and middle school teachers earlier in the afternoon.
+The pair also spoke to Hopatcong high school and teachers earlier in the afternoon.